mifi/reactive-video/README.md

 ### Shell

-Then run in a shell:
+Then run the CLI:
 ```bash
 reactive-video --duration-frames 90 MyVideo.js
 ```
+Duration can also be specified in seconds.
+See `reactive-video --help`

 ### Live preview